ConsenSysMesh/identity-provider/README.md

 providerPromise.then((provider) => {
   const web3 = new Web3(provider);
+  // Start provider-engine's block polling.
+If you forget this, RPC requests
+  // will never execute.
+  provider.start();
   ...
   // After adding funds to the key identity, you can use it to create a contract
   // identity.